Call for Conference papers and contributions

 Professional success and failure:

-• What are the matrices of professional success and how did they emerge?
+• What are the matrices of professional success?
+How did they emerge?

-• Alternative career and practice pathways for illustrators that fall outside of our usual expectations
+• What are career pathways for illustrators that fall outside of our usual expectations?

-• The hidden burdens of illustration work – is it sustainable, and at what cost?
+• What are the hidden burdens of illustration work – is it sustainable, and at what cost?

 Failure within creative education: